 Evidence that the measures are being implemented successfully include monitoring the extent of compliance with closed areas and seasons, and legal gear specifications.
-In general, non-compliance with closed seasons and gear appears relatively lower level, and significantly exceeded by offences relating to excess and undersize catch.

-There is some quantitative evidence that the measures/partial strategy is being implemented successfully.
-SG80 is met.
+Non-compliance with closed seasons and gear requirements comprised 13 of 388 offences detected among recreational crab fishers (across all methods) in 2020/21.
+Further, information available on habitat changes over time in the Estuary supports the conclusion that the partial strategy is being implemented successfully.

-There does not appear to be clear quantitative evidence that the partial strategy/strategy is being implemented successfully and is achieving its objective.
-SG100 is not met.
+There is clear quantitative evidence that the partial strategy/strategy is being implemented successfully and is achieving its objective.
+SG80 and SG100 are met.